ACBennny/ACUvid/README.md

 # ACUvid
-A compilation of all the phases of the Uvid
+A compilation of all the phases of the ACUvid